Assam Career : SIDBI Recruitment 2024

 Applications are invited for recruitment of various technical positions or career in SIDBI Assam.

-Small Industries Development Bank of India (SIDBI) Assam is inviting applications from eligible candidates for recruitment to the post or career of Senior Data Analyst and Junior Data Analyst on full time contractual basis.
+Small Industries Development Bank of India (SIDBI) Assam is inviting applications from eligible candidates for recruitment to the post or career of Data Scientists on contractual basis.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!